 - 1. Actual IAs and benchmark IAs (readmission chains) are aggregated for each provider to determine risk adjusted readmission chain rates. - 2.
 Readmission chain rates will be calculated using only FFS inpatient claims data.
 No HMO claims data will be used. - 3.
-Benchmark IAs are risked adjusted and calculated for each provider based on the CY 2019 statewide average rate of IAs by APR-DRG and Severity of Illness combination.
+Benchmark IAs are risked adjusted and calculated for each provider based on the CY 2021 statewide average rate of IAs by APR-DRG and Severity of Illness combination.
 Further adjustments to benchmark IAs are made to account for differences in patient age and secondary mental health diagnosis.
-Benchmark IAs by provider are aggregated based on the provider's 2021 mix of services (based on APR-DRG and patient age) and volume. - 4.
-Benchmark IAs are compared to actual IAs for each provider.
-"Excess" IAs are actual IAs exceeding benchmark IAs.
-Measuring provider performance based on actual vs. risk adjusted benchmark IAs (readmission chains) enables DHS to compare provider performance even when there are differences in inpatient volume and case mix - 5.
-Providers who are paid on a per diem basis are included in the development of statewide average rate of IAs by APR-DRG and Severity of Illness, though these providers are exempted from PPR-based incentives / penalties.
+Benchmark IAs by provider are aggregated based on the provider's 2023 mix of services (based on APR-DRG and patient age) and volume.